 - maintaining high levels of organic matter in the soil

-- Fence and manage the land according to its capability.
+- avoiding excessive cultivation (fence and manage the land according to its capability)

 Don't fill eroded gullies with solid objects such as old drums, car bodies or concrete.
 This only creates further erosion by directing water around such objects and removing more soil.